-One of the strongest teams that Anemo Traveler can be in, they take the usual Venti slot and buff the team more through their extra RES Shred but sacrificing the Energy that Venti provides (assuming non-C6 Venti).
-Xiangling is the off-field DPS, getting buffs from Bennett’s Elemental Burst, Kazuha’s A4 Passive, 4-Piece Viridescent Venerer, and Anemo Traveler’s C6.
+One of the strongest teams that Anemo Traveler can be in, they take the usual Venti slot and buff the team more through their extra RES Shred but sacrificing the Energy that Venti provides (assuming pre-C6 Venti).
+Xiangling is the off-field DPS, getting buffs from Bennett’s Burst, Kazuha’s A4 Passive, 4-Piece Viridescent Venerer, and Anemo Traveler’s C6.
 Overall, these characters benefit from each other’s buffs, spend roughly the same amount of time on-field, and catch their own Particles (except for Xiangling, she gets Bennett’s Particles).

 Xiao, Traveler, Geo, Bennett

-If you can’t use a better character to battery Xiao, Anemo Traveler is a good option as they can provide 20% Anemo RES shred and some Crowd Control.
-Zhongli is also able to provide 20% more Anemo RES shred.
+If you can’t use a better character to battery Xiao, Anemo Traveler is a good option as they can provide 20% Anemo RES shred and some crowd control.
+Zhongli is also able to provide 20% more Anemo RES Shred.
 Not only can Zhongli buff the team directly, but he also generates a very strong shield and can keep Anemo Traveler’s tornado in place, allowing it to do more damage.
-Note that in this team, if Anemo Traveler is using Freedom Sworn, the damage that Xiao can output due to the buffs from the sword and from Traveler’s C6 will actually be better than Sucrose with TTDS.
+Note that in this team, if Anemo Traveler is using Freedom-Sworn, the damage that Xiao can output due to the buffs from the sword and from Traveler’s C6 will actually be better than Sucrose with TTDS.
 However, Xiao will need more ER and the rotation will require more practice to perform well.

 Cryo, Hydro, Traveler, Cryo